Buffett's Candies

 Buffett's Candies is a candy business located in Albuquerque, New Mexico.
 It was established in 1956.

 History

 George D. Buffett, a former state representative and cousin of Warren Buffett, opened Buffett's Candies in 1956.
 He ran the store every day until he died in 2012; in his lifetime, his youngest daughter, Patty, ran the store with him for about 20 years, finally divesting in 2018.
-Donna Buffett, co-owner, has run the enterprise since along with her son, Tyler.
+His sons, George Duval Buffett II (1964-2022) and John Buffett, ran the concessions part of the business until George's death.
+Donna, John, and Patty Buffett have run the enterprise since along with Tyler.
 In 2024, Buffett's opened a second location, a 20,000 sq. ft. facility with a "20-foot immersive walk-in with floor-to-ceiling glass" so visitors could experience the factory atmosphere.

 Menu

 Buffett's offers confections such as chocolates, creams, truffles, brittles, fudge, cherry cordials, candied popcorn, and lollipops.

+Signature items include regional specialties such as piñon candy made with locally harvested piñon nuts, green chile caramel popcorn, and the distinctive "Pecañero Brittle."
+Otherproducts include caramel corn, pecan "horny toads" (chocolate-pecan caramels), soft divinity, and various nut brittles.
+The shop also produces seasonal specialties like chocolate-covered strawberries, salt water taffy, and themed novelties for holidays throughout the year.